szymoneiro/LossLessApp/README.md

 ## API

-1. Generate secret key - [secret](https://docs.python.org/3/library/secrets.html) library might come in handy - 32 bytes (256 bits) should be enought, the longer you generate, more brute-force attack proof it will get.
+1. Generate secret key - [secret](https://docs.python.org/3/library/secrets.html) library might come in handy - 32 bytes (256 bits) should be enough, the longer you generate, more brute-force attack proof it will get.
 Save it inside [API](API) directory as *secret_key.txt*
 2. Make sure to install all [requirements](#project-requirements).
 3. Run [LossLessAppAPI.py](API/LossLessAppAPI.py) to create database file and keep API running.